cuntjx/GATDHAN/README.md

 A_9589.csv: This file stores the association information between circRNAs and miRNAs.

-merged_9589_circRNA_3.pkl: This file stores the features of circRNA which can be download from \url{https://github.com/ntitatip/A-Knowledge-Graph-Enhanced-Pre-trained-Large-Language-Model-for-Predicting-MicroRNA-circRNA-Interac}.
+merged_9589_circRNA_3.pkl: This file stores the features of circRNA which can be download from URL: https://github.com/ntitatip/A-Knowledge-Graph-Enhanced-Pre-trained-Large-Language-Model-for-Predicting-MicroRNA-circRNA-Interac.

-merged_9589_micRNA_3.pkl: This file stores the features of miRNA which can be download from \url{https://github.com/ntitatip/A-Knowledge-Graph-Enhanced-Pre-trained-Large-Language-Model-for-Predicting-MicroRNA-circRNA-Interac}.
+merged_9589_micRNA_3.pkl: This file stores the features of miRNA which can be download from URL: https://github.com/ntitatip/A-Knowledge-Graph-Enhanced-Pre-trained-Large-Language-Model-for-Predicting-MicroRNA-circRNA-Interac.

 ## CMI-9905
 circSequence_9905.csv： This file stores the name and the sequence of circRNAs.